carbon-language/carbon-lang/llvm/docs/AliasAnalysis.rst

 don't support this, and are known to trigger errors when run with the ``AliasAnalysisDebugger``.

-Due to several of the above limitations, the most obvious use for the ``AliasAnalysisCounter`` utility, collecting stats on all alias queries in a compilation, doesn't work, even if the ``AliasAnalysis`` implementations don't use ``FunctionPass``.
-There's no way to set a default, much less a default sequence, and there's no way to preserve it.

 The ``AliasSetTracker`` class (which is used by ``LICM``) makes a non-deterministic number of alias queries.
-This can cause stats collected by ``AliasAnalysisCounter`` to have fluctuations among identical runs, for example.
-Another consequence is that debugging techniques involving pausing execution after a predetermined number of queries can be unreliable.
+This can cause debugging techniques involving pausing execution after a predetermined number of queries to be unreliable.

 Many alias queries can be reformulated in terms of other alias queries.
 When multiple ``AliasAnalysis`` queries are chained together, it would make sense to